RUN-PC Triage Tool

 Responding to Urgency of Need in Palliative Care

-The RUN–PC Triage Tool is a novel evidence-based specialist palliative care triage decision-making tool to facilitate equitable, efficient and transparent allocation of specialist palliative care services by urgency of need.
+The RUN–PC Triage Tool is a novel evidence-based and validated specialist palliative care triage decision-making tool to facilitate equitable, efficient and transparent allocation of specialist palliative care services by urgency of need.

-Incorporating 7 items across physical, psychosocial and caregiver domains, the RUN–PC Triage Tool provides a score out of 100 points by which the urgency of one patient’s needs may be compared against another’s.
-Suggested response times for any given range of scores are under development for community, inpatient and hospital consultation settings.
+Incorporating 7 items across physical, psychosocial and caregiver domains, the RUN–PC Triage Tool provides a score out of 100 points to determine the urgency of a newly referred patient’s needs.
+Recommended response times for any given score are now available for community, inpatient and hospital consultation settings.

 For further information, to be added to our RUN–PC Triage Tool mailing list and/or to be involved in future research projects related to this tool, please contact

 The development of the RUN-PC Triage Tool was supported by the Victorian State Government Department of Health and Human Services, the St Vincent’s Hospital Research Endowment Fund, the Bethlehem Griffiths Research Foundation and the Australian Government Research Training Program Scholarships.

 The RUN-PC Triage Tool pilot implementation project was supported by the Victorian State Government Department of Health and Human Services, Safer Care Victoria and Melbourne City Mission.